 In rare instances, the mother and father are able to work amicably toward a divorce that provides both of them with satisfactory arrangements with regard to parenting time, support, and visitation, those instances are often the exception - not the rule.

-Divorce is a combative action by nature, which means there will be a battle of some kind, be it over material possessions, monetary holdings, or other aspects of a couple's life together.
+Divorce is a combative action by nature, which means there will be a battle of some kind, be it over material possessions, monetary holdings, business separation or other aspects of a couple's life together.
 This means there is always a winner and a loser.

 Even if both parties agree on the terms prior to entering a courtroom or a family court judge makes a final decision one person if not both always loses.